dmgolembiowski/crunchyroll.ts/readme.md

     /*Downloads an episode.
 If you set the resolution it will try to find it, otherwise it will get a lower one.
 The quality is from 0-51 where lower is better.
 You can also set preferSub or preferDub to ensure that you get the one you want.*/ const video = await crunchyroll.util.downloadEpisode("laid back camp 2", "./videos", {resolution: 720, quality: 16, preferSub: true}, videoProgress)

-    /*Skip the video conversion an just return the m3u8 link.
-It is still playable on the VLC player, for instance.*/ const m3u8 = await crunchyroll.util.downloadEpisode("log horizon 1", "./videos", {skipConversion: true})
+    /*Skip the video conversion and just return the m3u8 link.
+It is still playable on the VLC player.*/ const m3u8 = await crunchyroll.util.downloadEpisode("log horizon 1", "./videos", {skipConversion: true})

     /*Set audioOnly to true if you just want to download the audio of the episode.*/